 (Truth in advertising: The above is an unpaid announcement for the common good)

 Act Like a Lady, Think Like a Man: What Men Really Think About Love, Relationships, Intimacy, and Commitment

 by Steve Harvey

-This was a gift from my co-worker Zoraida, who obviously thinks I need help in the dating department.
+This was a gift from a co-worker who obviously thinks I need help in the dating department.
 She might be right, after reading this hysterical and no-nonsense view of how women should date from a man’s point of view.
 Blunt and taking a somewhat dismal view of men in general (think “dog training”), there are still some nuggets of truth here and it’s a whole lot of fun to read anyway!
-Men are not just from Mars, they are an entirely different species altogether and in sever need of BF Skinner’s behavioral training.
+Men are not just from Mars, they are an entirely different species altogether and in severe need of BF Skinner’s behavioral training.
 I read it in one night and laughed a lot.
 And learned a few things.
 Three/five stars